OuhscBbmc/redcap-manual-v1/designadv/econsent.md

    ![Consent Fields in REDCap](images/econsent/consent-fields.jpg){width="80%"}

+If you create a table using a descriptive field and Rich Text Editor to organize these fields visually, please note that the signature field *cannot* be in a table.
 The project now has the parts of the consent form that need to be filled out.
 But our REDCap project needs to provide the potential participant with the pdf of the consent form.

-Create a new *Descriptive Text* variable at the top of the Consent instrument (after Record ID) by clicking the *Add Field* button, shown below.
+Create a new *Descriptive Text* variable at the top of the Consent instrument (after Record ID and, if applicable, the language field) by clicking the *Add Field* button, shown below.

    ![Add a Descriptive Text field](images/econsent/add-field.jpg){width="80%"}

 You won't put anything in the box called *Field Label.*
+And you will not upload the consent form to this field.
 In fact, the only specifications for you to make in this field is to name the variable *consent* and make it a Descriptive Text field.
-This field is a placeholder for the pdf of the consent form, which we will upload in the e-Consent Framework.
+This field is a placeholder for the pdf of the consent form, which we will upload later.

-### HIPAA Form
+### HIPAA Form {#sec-designadv-econsent-hipaaform}

 Now follow the same process for the HIPAA form:

 - Identify all elements that would be filled out on a printed HIPAA form
 - Go into the HIPAA instrument on REDCap and create those fields
-- Be sure to include the Descriptive Field called *hipaa* and upload the HIPAA pdf, setting it to appear inline
+- In place of the Descriptive Field called *consent*, you will have one called *hipaa*

-## Enabling Surveys
+## Enabling Surveys {#sec-designadv-econsent-enablesurveys}

 Before the consent form can be designated as such in the e-Consent Framework (that is, the REDCap module for electronic consent), we must specify that the forms are on a survey.

-### Tell REDCap to Allow Surveys
+### Tell REDCap to Allow Surveys {#sec-designadv-econsent-allowsurveys}

 On the Project Setup tab, click the *Enable* button next to the words "Use surveys in this project."